alextanhongpin/evolutionary-architecture/validation.md

 - whitespaces. trim the strings to ensure the length is valid.
 - orientation for different languages (left to right and vice versa).
 - emoji in database.
 For mysql, set the character set to utf8mb4
+- payment record.
+Store the final pricing in a table once the item has been paid.
+Do not attempt to recalculate the values from scratch, because the values will change (product price, discounts etc).
+Always store the final state.

 ## Standard Format